Estimating your Power Demands

 Convert Watts to Amps

 You need to have a good idea of how much electricity is required before you can decide on the appropriate size of your solar panel array, and the size of cables and battery bank.
+This can be done with pen and paper (in which case please read on), or using our online calculator.

 There are three simple steps to determine the average daily load: